-Yes, it’s time to write an article about advices to a first-time cat owner.
+Yes, it’s time to write an article about pieces of advice to a first-time cat owner.
 Wait, did I say cat owner?
 Oh no, that’s not true.
 We, humans, don’t own cats, cats own us instead.
 If you see things from that perspective, everything becomes clear.
-Anyway, if you owned by a cat for the first time, or at least let me say if you have a cat friend for the first time, here are some useful tips and advices below.
+Anyway, if you owned a cat for the first time, or at least let me say if you have a cat friend for the first time, here are some useful tips and advice below.

 - Litter box: cats have a natural instinct for dig in and use dirt and dry, loose material.
 They do it when they are about 4 weeks old without ever having observed their mothers doing so.
 Contrary to popular belief, mother cats do not teach their kittens to use the litter box.
 So, just show the cat the litter box, s/he will know what to do.
 Just try to keep it as clean as possible (clean it every day), and do not change its place, at least in the first few days.
 Tip: you can show your cat how to dig the litter, with digging it with your hands.
 S/he will understand what to do.

 - Buy the largest litter box you can find, even you have a small kitten: it will soon grow into a cat.

 - Show the cat(s) the food and water immediately, and try not to change where you keep them.
 Tip: Your cat will be much happier if you separate her/his water and food.
 Cats should also have several sources of fresh water available through the house.
 And be aware that some cats prefer running water, while others can detect the taste of chlorine in tap water so you might want to buy bottled water for them.

 - Give your cat proper cat food.
 Do NOT feed them from your table.
 Read more about Foods You Should Avoid Feeding Your Cat.